 Meet our expert instructors.
 Regular offerings include manners, agility and puppy classes along with rotating workshop topics.

 Agility B is for dogs and handlers who have completed Agility A (or equivalent) and want to perfect their performance on all pieces of agility equipment.
 Students will improve their handling skills (turns/crosses/jump sequences) over jumps and tunnels, and their performance of the teeter, A-frame and dog walk.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center.

 Agility Skills and Drills

 Teach your dog the basic skills needed to succeed in everyday life.
 Skills covered include sit, down, come, stay and leave it.
 This class also covers common behavior challenges such as jumping up.
-Seven-week, one-hour class for dogs 6 months and older.
+One-hour class for dogs 6 months and older.

 House Manners will help your dog put his best paw forward and develop polite behaviors in the home.
 Skills include getting on and off furniture when asked, giving polite greetings and waiting at doors.
 Seven-week, one-hour class